google/exposure-notifications-server/docs/getting-started/publishing-temporary-exposure-keys.md

 same server only.

 The content of the revision token cannot be used to infer that a client ever uploaded keys or what their diagnosis status is.
-It is recommmended that clients fill this spot in memory with random data in advance of TEK publish.
+It is recommended that clients fill this spot in memory with random data in advance of TEK publish.

 ## Chaff Requests